Taronga Zoo to Balmoral Beach Walk

 3. Taylors Bay

-From Bradleys Head, follow the walking trail alongside the road that veers into the bush, heading to Taylors Bay.
+From Bradleys Head, continue along the walking trail as it winds alongside the road before veering into bushland, heading toward Taylors Bay.

-This is where the trail quickly evolves into a genuine bushwalk, surrounded by native trees, such as eucalyptus and ferns, and various wildlife, such as birds and lizards.
+Here, the trail transforms into a true bushwalk, surrounded by native trees like eucalyptus and ferns, and teeming with wildlife, including birds and lizards.

 Taylors Bay in Mosman